-The adventure of following Jesus brings out a lot of different emotions.
-There are times when we are on fire for the Lord, His presence feels strong and we have received tangible miracles or blessings from Him.
+The adventure of following Jesus can bring out a lot of different emotions.
+There are times when we are on fire for the Lord, his presence feels strong and we have received tangible miracles or blessings from him.

 In these times, our relationship with Jesus feels easy and so full of love.
-As a result, spending time with God through prayer, reading the Bible and worship becomes easier as well.
+As a result, spending time with God through prayer, reading the Bible and worship can become easier as well.
 In fact, spending time with Jesus comes naturally, and no longer feels like the drag or obligation it may have felt like in the past.
-We live our lives fully embracing the joy He gives us, exactly how He calls us to do.
+We live our lives fully embracing the joy he gives us, exactly how he calls us to do.

-Unfortunately, these moments of encouragement can sometimes feel few and far apart.
-There are times in our lives when God feels distant, and we do not understand why He is not working in our lives in as obvious ways as before.
-It is important to not allow our fleeting, inconsistent emotions to dictate our relationship with Jesus, who is constant and perfect.
+Sometimes these moments of encouragement can sometimes feel few and far apart.
+There are times in our lives when God feels distant and we do not understand why he is not working in our lives in as obvious ways as before.
+However, it is important to not allow our fleeting, inconsistent emotions to dictate our relationship with Jesus, who is constant and perfect.

 Romans 5:13 states, “May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.”
-Not everything in life comes easy, and our relationship with the Lord definitely is not one of them.
-So, invest in your relationship with Jesus and you will reap the reward, which is a deeper and more intimate relationship with Him.
+Not everything in life comes easy, and following Jesus can certainly be difficult now and then.
+So, learn the important value of discipline and invest in your relationship with Jesus.
+You will reap the reward, which is a deeper and more intimate relationship with him.

-Grand Canyon University is a Christian college with a biblically rooted mission.
-To learn more about the campus experience at GCU, visit our website or use the Request More Information button at the top of the page.
+Grand Canyon University is a Christian university with a biblically rooted mission.
+To learn more about the campus experience at GCU, explore our website or complete the form on this page to speak with a university counselor.